matheuristic/plan9port-config/README.md

 that is the predecessor of Acme, but has the benefit of having a client-server that can be better suited for remote file editing under high network latency.

+See `9 man sam` for more information about using the Sam editor.

 ## Plumber